Documentation

 Docker Compose Blueprint

-If you prefer PostgreSQL as your primary data store for nLink, utilize the lightweight Alpine version to minimize your server's memory footprint while maintaining incredibly robust transactional guarantees.
+If you prefer PostgreSQL as your primary data store, we recommend utilizing the lightweight Alpine version to minimize your server's memory footprint while maintaining incredibly robust transactional guarantees.

 postgres_db: